runderwo/kv9300_connect/README.md

 ## What is this?

-This is a program to launch a VNC session connected to the console of a Black Box KV9300 series KVM over IP switch, without using a web browser or Java browser plugin.
+This is a program to launch an authenticated VNC session connected to the console of a Black Box KV9300 series KVM over IP switch, without using a web browser or Java browser plugin, or a SSH tunnel.

 ## Example